 The nursing program publishes student achievement data that is required by the Accreditation Commission for Education in Nursing (ACEN).
 The data includes the graduates' success on the licensure examination, program completion rates, and employment rates.
-Licensure Examination Pass Rate - Performance on the licensure examination for first-time test-takers number of students who complete the program in no more than 150% of the stated program length beginning with enrollment in the first nursing course.

-- 2019 fall and 2020 spring first-time test-takers from all cohorts (RN, LPN to RN, and Paramedic to RN) = 75% - Traditional RN Evening/Weekend, May 2020 graduates = 63.6%
+Licensure Examination Pass Rate - Performance on the licensure examination for first-time test-takers 2024 First-time test-takers from all cohorts (RN, LPN to RN, and Paramedic to RN) = 91.67%

 Program Completion Rate - Percentage of students who graduate within a defined period of time.
-The definition used by ACEN for the program completion rate is the

-- 2019 fall and 2020 spring All cohorts (RN, LPN to RN, and Paramedic to RN) = 65.4% - 2019 Traditional RN Evening/Weekend Cohort = 63.6%
+The definition used by ACEN for the program completion rate is the number of students who complete the program in no more than 150% of the stated program length beginning with enrollment in the first nursing course.
+2024 Completion rate for all cohorts (RN, LPN to RN, and Paramedic to RN) = 82%

 Job Placement Rate - Percentage of graduates, responding to a graduate survey, who were employed in a position for which the program prepared them six (6) to twelve (12) months after graduating.

-2019 fall and 2020 spring rates for all responding graduates (RN, LPN to RN, and Paramedic to RN) = 100%
+2024 Job Placement rates for all graduates (RN, LPN to RN, and Paramedic to RN) = 100%